OWASP/www-chapter-brisbane/index.md

 Chapters are led by local leaders in accordance with the [Chapter Leader Handbook](/www-policy/rules-of-procedure/chapter-handbook).
 Financial contributions should only be made online using the authorized online donation button.
 To be a SPEAKER at ANY OWASP Chapter in the world simply review the [speaker agreement](/www-policy/speaker-agreement) and then contact the local chapter leader with details of what OWASP Project, independent research, or related software security topic you would like to present.

 ## Chapter Meetings
 Details of OWASP Brisbane chapter meetings will be posted on our meetup page.

-Our tentative next meeting is on March 4 2021, hopefully in person!
+We're still looking at logistics around COVID, our tentative next meeting is on March 4 2021, hopefully in person!
 Details and date TBC.

 {% include chapter_events.html group=page.meetup-group %}

-We're still looking at logistics around COVID, and will start having IRL meetings again as soon as we can safely.

 #### Past Meetings